 “An area of really exciting growth is whey protein hydrolysates (WPH) for elite athletes.”

 So what is special about these new blends?
-“New evidence is emerging that proves the link between these ingredients and more perse bioactivities (derived from the peptide mixes) that are valuable in supporting athletic performance and delivering enhanced physiological benefits in combination with training.”
+“New evidence is emerging that proves the link between these ingredients and more diverse bioactivities (derived from the peptide mixes) that are valuable in supporting athletic performance and delivering enhanced physiological benefits in combination with training.”

 “Thanks to their optimal amino acid composition, premium dairy protein blends (that contain a blend of isolates, concentrates and hydrolysates) are holding their own against the multi-source blends that have gained traction over recent years.”